jstolarek/skye-dsh/doc/roadmap.md

     call my own functions what constructs can they contain?
 What happens if they call functions unsupported by DSH?

-  * Change DSH's representation of `Maybe` to use a tuple that contains a `Bool` tag and a provenance value.
-If tag is `False` (no provenance) the provenance value should be `undefined`.
-This is of course only the under-the-hood encoding.

   * Implement flat approach to where-provenance, ie. without using a `Maybe`.
     One alternative is to assume it is always present, another is to assume a `Bool` tag that says whether provenance is present.
 In such case we must be